nodejs/release-cloudflare-worker/docs/dev-setup.md

 Run `wrangler login`

-### R2 Buckets
+### R2 Bucket

-Depending on the environment you're running in, you will need a different R2 bucket on your account.
-For dev (the default), it's `dist-dev`.
-For staging, `dist-staging`.
-For prod, `dist-prod`.
-These buckets will either need to have a copy of Node's dist folder in them or something mimicing the folder there.
+Create a R2 bucket named `dist-prod`.
+This is the bucket that the worker read from.
+It will either need to have a copy of Node's dist folder in it or something mimicing the folder there.

 ### Starting the Local Server